DHI-GRAS/the-gras-style/README.md

 ### Package architecture

 1. Think carefully before adding a dependency to a repository that is not in pure Python.
 Every dependency you add will lead to larger environments, longer installation time, and additional maintenance on updates.
 If you include a big library and end up using just a small part of it, think triple carefully.
 Rule of thumb: Adding a library for the exact purpose it was written for is usually okay.
-1. Don't be shy to create a separate repository for new, powerful, re-usable features if you deem it necessary.
-However, keep in mind that every repository must at least have a proper `README` file, and scattering functionality across repositories does make installation and maintenance somewhat more cumbersome.
-Rule of thumb: Refrain from creating a new repository until you want to use the feature from at least two different projects.
+1. Don't be shy to create a separate repository though for new, powerful, re-usable features if you deem it necessary.
+Keep in mind that every repository must at least have a proper `README` file, and scattering functionality across repositories does make installation and maintenance somewhat more cumbersome.
+1. Rule of three: Refrain from splitting moving code a separate package / module until you want to use the feature from at least [three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) different projects.

 ## Compatibility